AlisamfP/AlisamfP.github.io/_posts/2014-08-27-hackathon-writeup.markdown

 ###Download dependencies

 ####Nodeblu
+Nodeblu helps you experiment with the Octoblu and Meshblu (formerly SkyNet.im) Internet of Things platforms by dragging, dropping, and wiring up various nodes connected to the platform!

-You'll need Nodeblu, which you can download through the [Chrome Web Store](https://chrome.google.com/webstore/detail/nodeblu/aanmmiaepnlibdlobmbhmfemjioahilm).
+You can download Nodeblu through the Chrome Web Store [here](https://chrome.google.com/webstore/detail/nodeblu/aanmmiaepnlibdlobmbhmfemjioahilm).

 ####Gateblu
-You'll also need Gateblu to connect to the various devices.
+Gateblu allows you to connect to devices through Octoblu (formerly Skynet).

 <kbd>git clone https://github.com/octoblu/gateblu.git</kbd>

 move into the repository it created called gateblu
 <kbd>cd gateblu<kbd>

-then run an <kbd>npm install</kbd> to download all of gateblu's dependancies.
+then run an <kbd>npm install</kbd> to download all of gateblu's dependencies.

 ###Get UUID and Token from Gateblu
-<kbd>node server.js</kbd>
+In the gateblu folder run <kbd>node server.js</kbd> to start the service.

+You should see this <kbd>Skynet Gateway webserver listening at http://localhost:8888</kbd>
-Navigate to the webpage it says gateblu is hosted at (it should be http://localhost:8888 ) and make note of your UUID and Token.
+Navigate to the web page your terminal says (http://localhost:8888) gateblu is hosted at and make note of your UUID and Token.
 Then look at the subdevice tab.
 For now, leave that alone.
 We'll come back to that in a little bit.

 ###Getting started with NodeBlu
-Launch the nodeblu app from the chrome web store.
+Launch the Nodeblu app from the chrome web store.
 The first thing we have to do is test that our gateblu is working.
 We'll be doing that by using the greeting subdevice that is already listed in your gateblu.

 Link an inject node to a function node, then link the output of that function to a skynet output node.